Solutions That Help You into The United States

 Option 1: Are you an Immediate Relative?

-• an unmarried child under the age of 21
+• Are you an unmarried child under 21 with a U.S. citizen parent?

-• an unmarried stepchild under the age of 21
+• Are you an unmarried stepchild under 21 with a U.S. citizen step parent?

-• a parent or step parent of U.S. citizen child of at least age 21
+• Are you a parent or step parent of a U.S. citizen child who’s at least 21?

 As a spouse, you can obtain your Green card through the Adjustment of Status or K3/CR1 Spouse Visa.

-Option 2: Are you a Relative/Other Family Member?
+Option 2: Are you a Relative or some other Family Member?

-If you are not an immediate relative but still related to a U.S. citizen or Green card holder you may qualify for the Green card.
-When you obtain your Green card under this category you will have all the privileges as an Immediate Relative.
-You can enter, exit, work and live in the United States.
+Now, if you’re not an immediate relative but still connected to a U.S. citizen or a Green card holder, there’s a chance you could snag that Green card.
+It comes with all the perks of being an Immediate Relative – you can enter, exit, work, and live in the United States.

-• Spouses and unmarried children of Green card holders
+• Spouse or unmarried child of a Green card holder

-• Married people with one U.S. citizen parent
+• Married to someone with one U.S. citizen parent

 Option 3: Are you a Preferred Employee?

-• professionals with advanced degrees or exceptional ability
+• Professionals with advanced degrees or exceptional abilities.

 Option 4: Can you enter the Green Card Lottery?